MatBylin/swag-buddy-training/README.md

 Excersice 3: Implement test that validates negative login scenario.
 Validate that user is left on the login page with validation message displayed.

-(Writing in progress...)
-Excersice 4: We have two tests at this point.
-Our framework lacks synchronization (waiting strategies).
+Excersice 4: We have two tests at this point but our framework lacks synchronization (waiting strategies).
 There are three basic strategies for waiting: implicit, explicit and fluent wait. (https://www.baeldung.com/selenium-implicit-explicit-wait).
-We are going to implement explicit (or fluent - choice is yours) wait.
-To implement it we need to instantiate WebDriverWait object, we want to have one global implementation of it.
-Implement class WaitProvider in the main/java/wait package.
-Let this class be responsible for cerating WebDriverWait object based on a timeout defined within framework.properies file.
+We are going to implement fluent wait.
+To implement it we need to instantiate FluentWait<WebDriver> object, we want to have one global implementation of creation those objects.
+TODO:
+- Implement class WaitProvider in the main/java/wait package.
+Let this class be responsible for cerating FluentWait<WebDriver> object based on a timeout and polling defined within framework.properies file.
+Set timeout to 20s, and polling to 1s by default.
+Let out wait ignore NoSuchElementException.class and StaleElementReferenceException.class exceptions.
+- Additionally give WaitProvider ability to create custom waits upon provided timeouts by user
+- In BasePage create field `protected FluentWait<WebDriver> wait;` and instantiate it within BasePage contructor